tugberkugurlu/go-bloggy/web/posts/2013/2013-09-25_06-28-00_pro-asp-net-web-api-book-is-shipped-and-available-on-amazon.md

 ---
 title: Pro ASP.NET Web API Book is Shipped and Available on Amazon
+abstract: Today, I am very proud to say that Pro ASP.NET Web API Book is now shipped and available on Amazon for paperback sales :)
 created_at: 2013-09-25 06:28:00 +0000 UTC
 tags:
 - .net